“Wait, seriously?”

 "Ok…and how do I find out which one I have?"

 No problem, I will show you a few quick and easy ways to find out.
 It doesn't matter if you have backend access, files, or are just on the front end.
-I will explain the version numbers, how to know if you are ok, and what to do next if you are not.
+I will explain the version numbers, how to know if you are ok, and what to do next if you are not, the same checks a TYPO3 agency would perform.

 Hmm…Sounds good.
 Let’s go!